-FIG. 18 (a1, a2) The measured, normalized transmission intensity matrices and (b) BER measurements for the channels without and with compensation.
-In the demonstration, channel A receives OAM l = +1, while channel B receives OAM l = +2.
-In the link without compensation, channels A and B transmit OAM l = +1 and l = +2, respectively.
-Beam $\alpha$ and $\beta$ are the combinations of OAM +1 and +2 transmitted by channels A and B, respectively, when the compensation is applied. (© 2020 Optical Society of
+FIG. 18. (a1) and (a2) The measured normalized transmission intensity matrices and (b) BER measurements for the channels without and with compensation.
+In the demonstration, channel A receives OAM I = +1, while channel B receives OAM I = +2.
+In the link without compensation, channels A and B transmit OAM I = +1 and I = +2, respectively.
+Beams $\alpha$ and $\beta$ are the combinations of OAM +1 and +2 transmitted by channels A and B, respectively, when the compensation is applied.
+Reproduced with permission from Song et al., J. Light.
+Technol.
+38, 82 (2020).
+Copyright 2020 Optical Society of America.